List of the first women ordained as priests in the Church of England in 1994

 In 1994 a plaque was installed in Bristol Cathedral to mark these first 32 women ordained as priests in the Church of England.
 In 2022 it was replaced with a new plaque that listed the names of the women rather than only the names of the men who carried out the ceremony.
 Both plaques were carved in Welsh slate.
 The plaque is located on the north side of the nave where it meets the transept.
 The women contributed to the cost of the original plaque.
 The new one, carved by Robyn Golden-Hann, was unveiled by the Bishop of Bristol, Vivienne Faull.

 The officiating bishop believed it would take 10 years before the first woman would be ordained as a bishop.
 In fact, it took 21 years until Libby Lane became the first female bishop in the Church of England as Bishop of Stockport (a suffragan see in the Diocese of Chester) in January 2015 (announced on 17 December 2014).
 Lane had also been ordained as a priest in 1994.

 The first woman to be appointed diocesan bishop was the Right Reverend Rachel Treweek, Bishop of Gloucester, appointed on 26 March 2015.
+Treweek had been ordained as a priest in 1995.